artsy/artsy.github.io/_posts/2019-04-06-omakase-relay.markdown

 the chance for unintended consequences elsewhere.

-This isolation gives Artsy engineers the safety to work on projects with tens of contributors over long time periods without too much technical debt.
+This isolation gives Artsy engineers the safety to work on projects with tens of contributors over long time periods without accruing technical debt.
 The components we create are nearly all focused only on the data-driven aspects of rendering a GraphQL response into views.

 ## Co-location